William Warder Cadbury: Chinese-US relations

-Cadbury always emphasized that the Canton Christian College was entirely a Chinese institution just receiving aid from foreigners.
-To better the hospital, he aimed to bring Western medicine and modern hospital guidelines and to maintain a healthy relationship between the Western and Chinese doctors.
+Cadbury always emphasized that Canton Christian College was entirely a Chinese institution just receiving aid from foreigners.
+To better the hospital, he aimed to bring Western medicine and modern hospital guidelines and to maintain a healthy relationship between Western and Chinese doctors.
 He didn't want to impose the Western way of thought or control on the school or hospital unilaterally.
 When he returned to the USA for furloughs, he always tried to learn more, buy new equipment and instruments, and buy new medical journals.
 He also urged doctors to work at Canton Hospital and become missionaries.

 When resentment towards Westerners spread in the 1920s, he and the hospital followed Chinese law, and they were able to continue work.
 During this backlash, he stepped down from his role as chief physician.
 In 1926, the Hospital closed due to concerns for the safety of foreign workers, but Cadbury urged its reopening.
 Many saw him to be a unifying force for missionaries in Canton.
-Though his home was luxurious compared to his students. they didn't feel upset since his home was open to them for Bible sessions and worship services.
+Though his home was luxurious compared to his students, they didn't feel upset since his home was open to them for Bible sessions and worship services.

 When the Japanese began attacking Canton in the late 1930s, Cadbury, as a Quaker (and therefore, a pacifist) at first felt conflicted about supporting China's fighting in the war.
-However, he knew this was necessary for China to defend itself against Japan and for preventing as many deaths of innocent people as possible.
+However, he knew this was necessary for China to defend itself against Japan and to prevent as many deaths of innocent people as possible.
 When discovering that the USA was one of the largest arms suppliers to Japan, he urged the USA to support the Chinese in "their fight for freedom," and not Japan.
-One of his associates even said "It seems as though you were just like one of us Chinese."
+One of his associates even said, "It seems as though you were just like one of us Chinese."
 However, after the war, his support for the Nationalists of China wavered.
 This is because though he worked to rally the support of Americans for the Canton people, the Chinese (Nationalist) government gave very limited help to them.